AleksK1NG/Kotlin-Clean-Architecture-CQRS/README.md

 ** with raw SQL queries, but if we want to use ORM entity, anyway we still pass domain objects through the other layers interfaces, and then inside the repository implementation code map to the ORM entities.
 For this project keep spring annotations as it is, but if we want cleaner implementation it's possible to move them to another layer.
-In this example project sql schema is simplified and not normalized.
+In this example, project sql schema is simplified and not normalized.

 ```kotlin
 interface AccountRepository {